LukaszSwolkien/EngineeringMetrics/README.md

     Available analysis:

-    - Historical independency metrics ('all issues' vs 'issues with dependencies' - stacked bar chart with independency factor 0-100 on the Y axis and last 8 dates on the X axis)
+    - Historical independency metrics ('all issues' vs 'issues with dependencies' - stacked bar chart with independency factor 0-100 on the Y axis and dates on the X axis)
-    - External dependency by Squad (Jira external projects)
+    - External dependency breakdown by team (Jira external projects)
-    - Issues with dependency by Initiative (Jira Epic in Squad project)
+    - External dependency breakdown by initiative (Jira Epic)
-    - Dependency issues initiatives (Jira Epics in external projects)
     - Dependency graphs showing up to second level links
-    - External but in DM vs external outside of DM
+    - External versus internal dependencies on organisation level
     - Total Independency metric:  sum(all_issues) / sum(all_with_dep)
     - Total independency history chart